 Holiday table setting

 The family's holiday table is set with shed antlers, embossed leather chargers, vintage silver goblets, polo medallions and inherited silverware.

 Giant pinecone accents

-Alison ordered these gigantic pinecones, which measure at least 12 inches across, from Etsy for her exterior decorating.
+These gigantic pinecones, which measure at least 12 inches across, came from Etsy for exterior decorating.